-The basic concern of Father Nitsiotis was to unite the youth to stimulate interest in their common heritage, and that included music and the church.
-The event marked the first historic gathering and the formation of the Federation of Greek Orthodox Church Choirs of the Western States, which is now known as the Greek Orthodox Metropolis of San Francisco Church Music Federation.
+The basic concern of +Father Nitsiotis was to unite the youth to stimulate interest in their common heritage, and that included music and the church.
+The event marked the first historic gathering and the formation of the Federation of Greek Orthodox Church Choirs of the Western States.

-Perecles Phillips (of blessed memory) of Oakland, California, revived the Federation in the early 1970s.
-His leadership and enthusiasm served as a launching point for the Federation.
-Through Phillips’ diligent efforts, the Federation began to thrive again.
-More importantly, it began to once again serve as a primary ministry for the Diocese.
-Until 1975, the Federation continued as a partner with what is now known as the Denver Diocese.
+Since the time of its founding, the organization has existed as an important ministry in the Metropolis, with the exception of a short hiatus in the mid-1960s.
+In the early 1970s, Perecles Phillips (of blessed memory) of Oakland, California, along with +Father Tom Pallad, +Plato Arapostathis, and Dr. Tikey Zes, began to revive the Federation.
+Through Phillips’ diligent efforts, enthusiasm, and leadership, the Federation began to thrive and once again serve as a primary church music ministry for the Diocese.
+Until 1975, the Federation continued as a partner with what would be known as the Denver Diocese.
 At that time, the two organizations divided because of the expansiveness of the geographic area, but continued their individual ministries.

 In 1988, Michael Captain (of blessed memory) of Redondo Beach was elected President of the Federation.
 His 10-year service happened during a time of considerable growth and change.
 The Federation’s focus on choirs was expanded to include Youth Choirs, Sunday School teachers, chanters and organists.
 A comprehensive Music Ministry program was developed and implemented with the support and encouragement of +His Eminence Metropolitan Anthony.
 The program has helped continue the rich tradition of church music in our Metropolis.

-His Eminence Metropolitan Gerasimos has challenged the Federation to incorporate more youth in the choirs and keep young people involved in the life of the Church.
+At that time His Eminence Metropolitan Gerasimos challenged the Federation to incorporate more youth in the choirs and keep young people involved in the life of the Church.
 He has also reiterated the importance of choirs in the divine services, as well as chanters and congregational singing.

-In 2007, Kristen “passed the baton” to another longtime Federation officer, Kathy Loukatos-Meck.
-As President, Kathy has continued Kristen’s efforts with the Strategic Plan, leading to its successful completion, and she is now focusing on new initiatives to get the youth more actively involved in music ministry.
-Kathy also has brought the Federation’s regions and administrative posts into alignment with those of the Metropolis, i.e., splitting the large Southern California area into two regions with two regional administrators for more effective leadership.
+In 2007, Kristen “passed the baton” to another longtime Federation officer, Kathy Loukatos-Meck of Saint Spryidon GOC in San Diego, California.
+As President, Kathy continued Kristen’s efforts with the Strategic Plan and encouraged new initiatives to get the youth more actively involved in music ministry.
+Kathy also brought the Federation’s regions and administrative posts into alignment with those of the Metropolis, creating a staff of regional administrators for more effective leadership.

-The current president, Mrs. Elizabeth Levy, was elected to her office in 2013.
-Mrs. Levy is an experienced Executive Board member having last held the position of Vice President and is currently leading the Executive Board in a number of initiatives to make the organization a more fully functioning ministry of the Metropolis.
+In 2013, Mrs. Elizabeth Levy, of Resurrection GOC of Castro Valley, was elected to the office of President.
+Elizabeth was an experienced Executive Board member having last held the position of Vice President and continued to lead the Executive Board in a number of initiatives to make the organization a more fully functioning ministry of the Metropolis.